 Given the booming interest in the laws governing marijuana, it’s no surprise that an ever-growing number of law, graduate, and undergraduate schools are offering courses on marijuana law and policy.
-For example, about 30 law schools (out of 180) will be offering a marijuana law course (or two) in the 2017-18 academic year, a steep increase from the two or three schools that were offering such courses only a couple of years ago.
+In just the last two years, more than 35 schools have adopted my book for use in a course devoted to marijuana law, a steep increase from the two or three schools that offered such courses a decade ago.
 Courses in marijuana law and policy not only prepare students to practice in this emerging field, they also impart valuable lessons that can be applied to other fields as well.
 Indeed, marijuana law is a great vehicle for teaching about a broad range of important subjects, including subjects that students might otherwise neglect — e.g., administrative law and tax law.
 I make the case for teaching and writing about marijuana law and policy in this Prawfsblawg post and in Chapter 1.

 Marijuana Law, Policy, and Authority is designed (in part) for use in such courses, and it is written in a style that is accessible to students at a variety of levels, from undergraduate to professional schools.
 Below you will find some resources that will help you design and teach a course using the book.